Catalog: Center for Instruction, Technology & Innovation

 Program: School Improvement

 This community of educators will focus on professional dialogue aligned to rigorous tasks, standards alignment in curriculum and instruction, best practices for engaging with all students, and more.
 Who should attend?
 Any World Language teacher that wants to collaborate, learn, and grow as an educator.
-Additionally, if you are a teacher leader, meeting materials and resources will be shared and can be used with your department and as turnkey opportunities.
+We will spend a portion of our meeting time working on completing the Checkpoint B Exam.
+The rest of the time will be spent on standards and student engagement.
+This group has traditionally demonstrated a wealth of knowledge that would be beneficial to share!

 Program: School Improvement